aeternity/aepp-components/README.md

 ### Component colors

 Use colors from `@import "../variables";`.
 Aeternity is moveing fast and the CI is being updated regularly.
-All component should use the same colors. 🤡
+All components should use the same colors. 🤡

 ### Component margins

 The wrapping main element of a component must not have margin or any kind or other properties that control position/offset relative to a parent element or component.
-It will be painfull to position your component in other apps otherwise.
+Otherwise it will be painful to position your component in other apps.

 > If you'd adjust the margin later, it would probably break layouts in other applications as developers position relative to your margins. 😱